VuBach08/SE-HCMUS-PROJECT/README.md

 ## Target users and Environemnt
 ### Targer users
 There will be 2 main users that E-tech is aiming to:

-• Sellers: These are enterprises such as Sony, Logitech, Asus, .etc, and individuals who want to sell their electronic devices .
+- Sellers: These are enterprises such as Sony, Logitech, Asus, .etc, and individuals who want to sell their electronic devices .

-• Buyers: People who are interested in buying electronic goods, aging from around 18 to 40, especially those whose job involves computer; and gamers.
+- Buyers: People who are interested in buying electronic goods, aging from around 18 to 40, especially those whose job involves computer; and gamers.

+### Target environment
+Our project will be operated as a website via the Internet, using HTML, CSS and Bootstrap for interface, and Typescript, Nodejs, Python for backend development.